jylmarcus/sdf_practice01/README.md

 Whats the colon in directories for?
-Looks like they want us to have more than 1 directory, using the colon as a seperator, use split method Add to a filler list argPaths then check against static directory and convert to path
+Looks like they want us to have more than 1 directory, using the colon as a seperator, use split method Add to a filler list argPaths then check against static directory and convert to path What data structure to use to contain the paths? simple arraylist Port and docroot reading implemented in main

+Based on assignment brief, it looks like they want us to abstract server functions to HttpServer Reuse code from workshops and put into HttpServer Create HttpServer with port number and list of paths Add a method to check the paths as per task 4

+Task 5
+Add a method to start the server from main
+Add thrPool member to HttpServer
+Accept client connection and pass connection to HttpClientConnection handler

+Task 6
+Add socket member and constructor in HttpClientConnection Need a way to read the input from browser (reading request from browser to server in assignment file) Looks like only need to read the first line, so maybe try a BufferedReader.readline() split readline by " " then use the elements of string array to fulfill actions in task 6 Need to pass paths list into httpclientconnection, create a member to store it
+Logic: if the resource exists in any of the filePaths, resource exists and I should return true I also need to record which filePath returned true Handle this by using two conditionals in a for loop
+Pseudocode: loop through possible file paths if file path exists and is a png, write action 4 message and transfer file, then close all open streams/readers and socket if file path exists and is not a png, write action 3 message and transfer file, then close all open streams/readers and socket end loop not a conditional: if loop ends and client is still running, socket did not close which means resource does not exist, none of the file paths correspond to the resource write action 2 message and close all open streams/readers and socket